ExchangeServices/API/Personnel API/Personnel API - Readme.txt

 8.0     Following changes has been done:
 	- Endpoint UpdateEmployments is enabled for Finnish customers also
 	- Endpoint UpdateEmployments is enabled for all school types

+8.1     Following changes has been done:
+	- Improved documentation regarding employments, i e specification of which attribues on entities that are mandatory at import.